ddmiller1995/InForm/README.md

 ### Watching your SASS files

 Since we're using Sass, we also have to tell Sass to convert any changes made in our .scss files into our main.css.
-Open a terminal tab and run the following command:
+Open a terminal tab and run the following command from within the src/assets/ directory:

 ```
 sass --watch scss/base.scss:css/main.css